Language survey: Methods

+There is a growing trend to involve communities more in language survey, using a variety of methods.

 As with any form of research, the methods used depend on the questions that the researchers are trying to answer.
 Also, the reliability of the results varies according to the method and the rigor with which it is applied, proper sampling technique, etc.

 Applications

 The results of language surveys are use for a variety of purposes.
 One of the most common is in making decisions for implementing educational programs.
 The results have also been used for making decision for language development work (Holbrook, 2001).
 And of course, academics are always interested in the results of any language survey.